Dead Cats Found In Freezer Of Unlicensed Rescuer's Md. Home Were In "Hoarding Conditions"

+MIDDLE RIVER, Md.
+(WJZ) — Two Baltimore County residents facing multiple animal cruelty charges after more than 200 cats were taken from their Middle River home are suing to get the surviving cats back.

-MIDDLE RIVER, MD.
-(WJZ) — Garriott Cox and Pamela Arrington are facing multiple charges after investigators found 150 live cats and 74 dead cats in horrible conditions at their home on Bird River Road in Middle River.
+Garriott Cox and Pamela Arrington are facing multiple charges after investigators found 150 live cats and 74 dead cats in horrible conditions at their home on Bird River Road in Middle River last month.

 The two had been under investigation since September.